Welcome to Camp Musicmania!

 When she's not teaching, she enjoys spending time with her family and two dogs at home in Reinbeck.

-Katie Scott is a second year art education student at the University of Northern Iowa pursuing an emphasis in sculpture.
-She works with the Waterloo Center for the Arts, serving within the Phelps Youth Pavillion and as an instructor for children's art classes.
-Her artwork has been exhibited in the 2020 Art Educators of Iowa's Youth Art Month, the 2021 and 2022 Annual Juried Student Art Exhibition at the University of Northern Iowa, and the 2021 Cedar Valley Pride Art Show where she was awarded Best in Show.
+Katie Scott is a third year student at UNI, earning degrees in Art Education and BFA: Sculpture.
+She works at the Waterloo Center for the Arts, serving within the Phelps Youth Pavillion and as an instructor for children's art classes.
+She is also active within the Waterloo Community Playhouse, performing in Footloose last summer and currently cast in their upcoming Musical Theatre Showcase.
+Her artwork has been exhibited in the 2020 Art Educators of Iowa's Youth Art Month, the 2021-2023 Annual Juried Student Art Exhibition at the University of Northern Iowa, and the 2021-2022 Cedar Valley Pride Art Show.

 While teaching elementary music at Irving Elementary in Waterloo during the day, Crystal Waltz can be seen frequently on stages at the Cedar Falls Community Theatre and the Waterloo Community Playhouse.
 In addition to her acting and musical skills, Crystal has directed the music for Singin' in the Rain, Nunsense, and Annie at the Waterloo Community Playhouse.
 Crystal has a degree in Music Education from Simpson College and has been teaching music in the Cedar Valley for more than 20 years.